 - Sudden, severe headache with no known cause

-Stroke is a medical emergency.
-Call 911 right away if you or someone else has signs of stroke.
+Having a stroke is a medical emergency.
+Call 911 right away if you or someone else shows signs of stroke.
 Your chances of survival and recovery from a stroke are better if you get emergency treatment immediately.

 What is a mini-stroke?